angulardart/site-angulardart/src/angular/tutorial/toh-pt4.md

 * You created a service class that can be shared by many components.
 * You used the `ngOnInit` lifecycle hook to get the hero data when the `AppComponent` activates.
 * You defined the `HeroService` as a provider for the `AppComponent`.
-* You created mock hero data and imported them into the service.
 * You designed the service to return a `Future` and the component to get the data from the `Future`.

 Your app should look like this <live-example></live-example>.